Part I

 The Path in Motion: A Day in the Life

-The Dragon is not a mythical creature you visit on weekends.
-It is the breath you take before you answer the difficult email.
+The Dragon is no distant emblem.
+It is the breath you take before you meet what is difficult.

 The Threshold: From Inner Rhythm to Cosmic Dance

 Studying the ocean is not diving into its depths.
-To know the pulse, to feel the pulse, to become the pulse—each is a dance within a dance.
+To know the pulse, to feel the pulse, to become the pulse—each asks more of the body.

 Step forward.